pspaul/literate-octo-computing-machine/README.md

 </pre>

-Note that in this sample the directory src/main/webapp/jslib-DEVELOPMENT should be present containing the relevant the files (and sub-directories).
+Note that in this sample the directory src/main/webapp/jslib-DEVELOPMENT should be present containing the relevant files (and sub-directories).